Conference Site

 General info about Mainz: Official web site of the city

 We cannot recommend to come to the site by car, since parking is scarce.
 Conversely, using public transport is quite convenient.
+From the Central Station it takes about 10 minutes to reach th university campus by bus or tram.
 You should head for reaching the bus/tram stop „Universität“, and then you are quite close to the conference site.
-For a list of lines starting at Mainz Hauptbahnhof, and further useful information, please refer to the guide by Mainz University.
+A campus map is available on the pages of Mainz University.
 The smartphone apps „öffi“ (Android) or „ÖPNV Navigator“ (IOS) may help you in finding your best connections.
 Tickets may be purchased at vending machines.

 We recommend that you find yourself a hotel in the city, and commute to the campus by public transport.